How to Fix "You don't have permission to save in this location" Error in Windows 10

 - Disable User Account Control

-- Give Administrative Permission To The Current User
+- Give Administrative Permission to the Current User

-- Give Full Control To Administrators
+- Give Full Control to Administrators

-- Run The Program As Administrator
+- Run the Program as Administrator

-- Save The File To A Different Location
+- Save the File to a Different Location

-- Video Showing How To Fix "You don't have permission to save in this location" Error
+- Video Showing How to Fix "You don't have permission to save in this location" Error

 Disable User Account Control

 User Account Control is responsible for ensuring that any changes are made by an administrator by obtaining approval first.
 When you attempt to make important changes, Windows User Account Control verifies if you actually want to allow a particular app to make changes to the device.
-At this point, you must give permission, otherwise changes are not approved or executed.
+At this point, you must give permission, otherwise, changes are not approved or executed.

-Now, move the slider to the "Never notify" position and click "OK" to save the changes.
-This will stop Windows from notifying you when apps attempt to install software or make changes to the computer, and when you make changes to Windows settings.
-To save the changes, you must be logged into an administrator account.
-See if this fixes the "You don’t have permission to save in this location" error.
+Move the slider to the "Never notify" position and click "OK" to save the changes.
+This will stop Windows from notifying you when apps attempt to install software or make changes to the computer or when you change Windows settings.

-Give Administrative Permission To The Current User
+Give Administrative Permission to the Current User

 Give your current account administrative permissions using the group membership options.
 Right-click the Start Menu and select "Run" from the contextual menu, or simply press the Windows (Win) key + R on the keyboard.